English Idioms and Idiomatic Expressions

 - throw dust in someone's eyes

-- If you throw dust in someone's eyes, you prevent
+- If you throw dust in someone's eyes, you mislead or fool someone by getting them to believe

-- If you throw dust in someone's eyes, you prevent
+- If you throw dust in someone's eyes, you mislead or fool someone by getting them to believe

 - throw good money after bad